victorbiga/engineering-management/README.md

   - If there is a good enough solution X, don’t ask people what they think about it.
 Instead, ask everyone if they can live with it and if not, why.
   - Consensus is the path, not the destination.

+> Arguments you should avoid using- that are logical fallacies “Because it’s always been done this way.”
+“Because we tried it before, and it didn’t work.”
+“Because company X uses this.”
+“Because {important person} said so.”
+Reason on tradeoffs, constraints, opportunities instead.
+Gergely Orosz

 ## Delegation

 - [The Counterintuitive Art of Leading by Letting Go](http://99u.com/articles/43081/the-counter-intuitive-art-of-leading-by-letting-go)